 Different ways soccer teams score goals

-REMEMBER that the forwards are also defenders so they need to help the team’s defensive unit.
+REMEMBER that the forwards are also defenders and play a big role in the defensive unit.

 - Early Cross from outside the corner of the 18 yard box

 - Corner Kicks (Lots of goals scored from corners)

 - Combination down the middle of the pitch

 - Dribbling through the defenders down the middle